MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/usbcon/talking-to-usb-devices-start-to-finish.md

 ---
-Description: Use the Windows Runtime APIs, introduced in Windows 8.1, to write UWP apps that gives users access to their peripheral USB device.
+description: Use the Windows Runtime APIs, introduced in Windows 8.1, to write UWP apps that gives users access to their peripheral USB device.
 title: Talking to USB devices, start to finish (UWP app) ms.date: 04/20/2017 ms.localizationpriority: medium